hyperledger/identus-cloud-agent/docs/docusaurus/index.md

 # Tutorials

-Welcome to the **Atala PRISM Ecosystem** Tutorials!
+Welcome to the **Atala PRISM** Tutorials!

-These tutorials will help you get started with Self-Sovereign Identity (SSI) and using Atala PRISM.
+These tutorials will help you get started with using Atala PRISM.
-The tutorials will guide you through setting up a connection, working with Decentralized Identifiers (DIDs), and using verifiable credentials.
+The tutorials will guide you through setting up a connection, working with [Decentralized Identifiers (DIDs)](/documentation/docs/concepts/glossary.md#decentralized-identifer), and using [verifiable credentials](/documentation/docs/concepts/glossary.md#verifiable-credentials).

-Whether you are new to SSI or have some prior experience, these tutorials will provide you with the necessary information and skills to build and use SSI-based applications.
+Whether you are new to [self-sovereign identity (SSI)](/documentation/docs/concepts/glossary.md#self-sovereign-identity) or have prior experience, these tutorials will provide the necessary information and skills to build and use SSI-based applications.

 Throughout all code examples in tutorials, the following conventions are in use: